 This section of the site includes information regarding the organization and overall governance of parishes—in particular matters relating to the vestry and wardens.
-For information regarding detailed financial, administrative and employment matters, please go to the Parish Finance and Administration pages.

 On this page you will find general advice on best practices for vestries.
 On subsequent pages, you will find more detailed advice on specific topics (see the left menu bar).

 Talented individuals are more inclined to serve on vestries when they hear or find that the meetings are ones of accomplishment, and are not overly long.
 A great deal has been written about the conduct and effectiveness of meetings, the essence of which seems to be:

 - The agenda and related materials should be distributed to all members in advance of the meeting, so that each member will be prepared to participate and contribute to the greatest extent possible.
 When appropriate, such advance materials should include background information, analyses, and a discussion of alternatives.

 - The chairperson should study and apply proven techniques of planning for and conducting a meeting, in which all members are encouraged to participate in an orderly manner, and where appropriate conclusions and decisions are then reached.